microsoft/virtualnodesOnAzureContainerInstances/Docs/NodeCustomizations.md

 EG: `kubectl scale StatefulSet virtualnode -n vn2 --replicas=1`

-**Pitfall**: The danger with this method is if you do not align the HELM chart, the next time you apply a HELM update it will overwrite the replica acount and force a scale up / down to whatever is in the HELM.
+**Pitfall**: The danger with this method is if you do not align the HELM chart, the next time you apply a HELM update it will overwrite the replica count and force a scale up / down to whatever is in the HELM.

 ## Updated Replica Count via HELM
 The HELM's values.yaml file has two values for controlling replica counts: